Children's Story

-"Children's Story" is a song by British-American rapper Slick Rick, released on April 4, 1989 by Def Jam and Columbia as the second single from his debut album The Great Adventures of Slick Rick (1989).
-The song, written by Rick, tells a cautionary tale warning about the dangers of a life of crime.
+"Children's Story" is a song by British-American rapper Slick Rick, which was released on April 4, 1989, through Def Jam Recordings and Columbia Records, as the second single from his debut album The Great Adventures of Slick Rick (1989).
+The song, written and produced by Rick, is a morality tale based on a 17-year-old boy who lives a life of crime and gets killed by police.